Gibsontanner/Gibsontanner/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me: Dont even worry about it
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I play the organ
+- ⚡ Fun fact: I play the organ and speak chinese

 **Gibsontanner/Gibsontanner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.